Why your social media presence is important in your job hunt

 So how do they know who the best candidate will be?
 Of course CVs and interviews play a very important role in the process, but it is also about the bigger picture.
 Is the person truly knowledgeable about the required skill set?
 Do they have a passion for the skill set?
 What is their personality really like?
 A couple of hours meeting someone, particularly in the artificial setting of an interview, can never give a complete view.
-That is why references used to be so helpful but a lot of companies are now reluctant to give accurate and detailed references for fear of being sued.
+Companies previously used references to eliminate some of that risk, but now ex-employers are reluctant to give accurate and detailed references for fear of being sued.